H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Mindmaps/Methodologies.md

 - Spray uncracked ntlm hashes to all users in users.txt (If we dumped them with secretsdump)

 - Same as #3 but with local-auth

+- If spraying does not give any good results, then we have the list of users and we can attempt to do an ASREP Roasting attack.
+If that doesn’t work and we have a username and password we can do a kerberoasting attack.

+- If roasting does not provide us with anything.
+Then we go back to ms01 and enumerate every single thing we possibly can no matter how stupid it is.
+We might have missed a credential somewhere.